 Your piece of the pie

 As a cooperative, SLVREC does not operate for a profit.
 Rates are determined by periodic cost-of-service studies designed to evaluate the cost of doing business for each rate class served.
-Money collected in excess of actual expenses is retained by the cooperative as a type of operating loan.
-This loan from members to the cooperative provides a ready cash flow and keeps the cooperative financially stable.

 Each year, the cooperative's board of directors reviews the company's financial status and determines if there is enough working capital on hand to return a portion of this "borrowed" money back to members.
 These capital credits are paid out to members in direct proportion to a member's use for the years in which the credits are being returned.